RenatoGeh/snippets/README.md

   - Debug mode generates individual PGM files for visualization.
   - Compiles the k images into a `.data` file as specified in
     <https://github.com/RenatoGeh/gospn>.

+15. `unique_id.go`:
+  - Tests a one-to-one and onto function for subrectangles in a rectangle.